cotes2020/jekyll-theme-chirpy/_posts/Lab/SEEDLab/2020-09-20-SEED-Labs–CrossSiteScripting-Attack-Lab.md

 </script>
 ```

-The nc output seems like this, & seperate the token.
+The nc output seems like this, & separate the token.

 ```
 GET /?c=1520227817&0fab54e97b2fa75c39d298de602a5939 HTTP/1.1